ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_angle_masked.png)](gradient_angle_masked.png)

-The value '`49`' is the radius minus 1 as by default a distort adds a 1 pixel anti-aliasing buffer around the resulting image.
+The value '`49`' is the radius minus 1 as, by default, a distort adds a 1 pixel anti-aliasing buffer around the resulting image.
-As such final image is 100x100 pixels.
+As such, the final image is 100x100 pixels.

 Circular shapes and gradients can be warped to produce some interesting non-linear gradients.
-For example arcing it using a [Wave Distortion](../warping/#wave) can generate roughly triangular shaped gradient.
+For example, arcing it using a [Wave Distortion](../warping/#wave) can generate roughly triangular shaped gradient.

 ~~~
 convert -size 100x100 radial-gradient: \